cpske/ISP/django/external-configuration.md

 In Django, if DEBUG=True and an error occurs, Django prints debugging output in the browser window **including environment variables**.

-## Packages for externalizing Configuration Data
+## Packages for Externalizing Configuration Data

-There are some Python packages that provide a nice alternative to using environment variables for configuration data:
+These Python packages provide a nice alternative to using environment variables for configuration data:

 * **python-decouple** - package for reading configuration data from a file or environment variables.
 It can return values other than Strings (such as boolean or a dictionary) by specifying a `cast` parameter.

 * **dj-database-url** - package to parse a Database URLs in standard notation (a string) and return a Django DATABASE_ENGINE dictionary.
+Use with `python-decouple`.

 * **django-environ** - similar to `python-decouple`, but specific to Django.
-  - Can parse a database URL into the Django setting DATABASES dictionary format.
+  - Can parse a database URL into the Django DATABASES setting format.
   - Has convenience methods for converting other attributes to the data types used in Django's settings.py.

 Comparing these, `django-environ` has convenience methods for converting strings to Django setting data types. `python-decouple` is more general-purpose and has better documentation.

 ## python-decouple for External Configuration Data

-`python-decouple` is a general purpose module for externalizing configuration data.
+This is a general purpose module for externalizing configuration data.

 * Module description: https://pypi.org/project/python-decouple/
 * Example: https://simpleisbetterthancomplex.com/2015/11/26/package-of-the-week-python-decouple.html